gianninasd/python-demo/README.md

 All downloaded 3rd party libraries can be found in `<python install dir>\Lib\site-packages`

+## Setup database
+Run `db/fileproc.sql` to create the database tables within MySQL

 ## Getting started
-Open a console and run the following commands to get going:
+There two seperate applications you need to launch, the Loader and the Processor, first get the code:
 * `git clone https://github.com/gianninasd/python-demo`
 * `cd python-demo`

+Now follow these steps to launch both applications:
+* Open a console and run `python fileLoader.py` ... it will monitor for csv files in the `working` sub-folder
-* `python fileProc.py sample.csv`
+* Open a second console and run `python fileProc.py`

-You will see processing output on your console and in a file called "fileProc.log"
+You will see processing output on your consoles and in a file called `fileProc.log`

 To execute all unit tests from the root folder, from the console run: `python -m unittest discover -v -s test`